In The 1980s There Was A Brief But Active Trend In Comic Books Portraying?

 Answer: Mutant Animals

-The mid-1980s saw a flurry of titles that were clear descendents of the original parody started by Eastman and Laird.
+The mid-1980s saw a flurry of titles that were clear descendants of the original pastiche started by Eastman and Laird.
 Among them were titles like Pre-Teen Dirty-Gene Kung Fu Kangaroos, Karate Kreatures, Adolescent Radioactive Black Belt Hamsters, and Cold Blooded Chameleon Commandos.
-Although the initial releases of these parody comics sold very well, reader interest quickly died down and the only title to survive the whirlwind of teenage mutant parodies was the original one: good old Teenage Mutant Ninja Turtles.
+Although the initial releases of these pastiche comics sold very well, reader interest quickly died down and the only title to survive the whirlwind of teenage mutant pastiches was the original one: good old Teenage Mutant Ninja Turtles.